ohanhi/index-to-atomfeed/README.md

-# index-to-atomfeed
+# Index to Podcast
-Experimental io.js service for transforming an Apache index into an Atom feed.
+Experimental io.js service for transforming an Apache index page into a Podcast RSS feed.

+License: MIT